otonyoadmin/0gravopenpub/pages/01.blog/blog.md

 ---

 # Desire Dynamics
-## Self Sifting Human Knowledge Processing
+## 50% Faster Human Knowledge Processing
 ## Infinitely Open Mind Knowledge For Positive Participation
 ## Anti-Fragile Self Conception
 ## Then & Only Then, Start Opening Your I's